mezcel/jq-tput-terminal/README.md

 * ```v0.1.6.2``` added a music Autopilot to serve as spiritual room ambiance.
 It runs proximately +1.75 hours per 1 full mystery.

-* ```v0.1.8.4``` current dev branch release.
+* ```v0.1.8.4``` current dev branch release. ( I have not yet run a full test drive, but I think the whole thing works )

-	* Going back and 'user-proofing' the UI

-	* New take on the Autopilot while loop
+	* simplified the ( while loop / shared var ) dilema

-	* Broke down the app script into modular source scripts
+	* refactored the 1 long script into many modular scriptlets

 | Test Distro's | Development Environment Notes |
 | --- | --- |